dankamongmen/dankdryer/README.md

 # Questions

 * How does air flow?
 Let's get some visible air and test it.
-* The ESP32-S3 has a MCPWM, a motor controller.
-Can we eliminate the TB6612FNG?
 * Would we benefit from thermal insulation material in the hotbox?
-* Ought we change our circuits to add protection or eliminate noise?
-* Ought we replace the perfboard and its various breakouts with a custom PCB?
 * Can we use a smaller (cheaper) motor / AC adapter?